wotori-studio/NFText/README.md

 - mint NFT (in progress)
 - mint NFT based on others NFT (in progress)
 - display all artist`s NFT (in progress)

+## Stack
+- react
+- nextjs
+- check dependincies in package.json for more info

 ## Data Structures
 ### IPFS